Style (book): Contents

-There is a chapter on the rhythms of prose and on aural effects.
+There is a chapter on the rhythms of prose and on euphony.
 Of figures of speech, Lucas deals with simile and metaphor; of rhetorical tropes, he discusses irony, and syntactical devices such as inversion and antithesis.
 For points of correct English usage he refers readers to Fowler's Modern English Usage.
 Giving, however, a few examples of regrettable change and ignorance, he stresses the importance of "preserving the purity of the English tongue".
 Languages evolve, but can also degenerate.